 Praia Fluvial do Penedo Furado, River beach in Vila de Rei, Portugal

-The spot has a bar, picnic area, playground, and public restrooms for visitors.
-Lifeguards are on duty during the warmer months.
+The beach has a bar, picnic area, playground, and public restrooms, and lifeguards are on duty during summer.
+Arriving early on hot weekends is a good idea, as the parking area fills up quickly.

 The community of curious travelers